-Inspired by Aman Venice’s consultant chef Norbert Niederkofler and his Cook the Mountain philosophy, Cook the Lagoon is a unique fine dining experience that focuses on sustainable cultivation and farming, with the utmost consideration for the local ecosystem.
-The concept is led by Aman Venice’s Executive Chef Dario Ossola, who puts a robust accent on local produce, carefully considering their seasonality to create a fresh and nutritious and gastronomic experience.
+Inspired by Aman Venice’s consultant chef Norbert Niederkofler and his Cook the Mountain philosophy, Cook the Lagoon is a unique tasting menu concept that focuses on sustainable cultivation and farming, with the utmost consideration for the local ecosystem.
+This fine dining experience is led by Aman Venice’s Executive Chef, who puts a robust accent on local produce, carefully considering their seasonality to create a fresh and nutritious and gastronomic experience.

 A homegrown homage